PsyHeart-Capstone-Project/Cloud-Computing/README.md

 PsyHeart Web Service is a web service that allows you to listen to songs according to your mood.
 The songs here are classified based on genre and BPM, so you can find music that fits your current feelings.
 This service is under development and will be updated soon.

-> Base url of this service is: http://localhost:9000/
+> Base URL of this service is: http://localhost:9000/

 The service available: